jogleasonjr/dainty-vs/readme.md

 - Transparent tool window grip handles can be set
 - Settings for Indent Guides extension can be included
 - Colors can be brightened or desaturated
+- Colors can be lightened, darkened or desaturated
-- Colors can be overridden
+- Colors can be overridden and accent color can be set

 ## Setup